A look at Clean Energy Fuels Corp.’s (CLNE) recent performance gives investors their first glimpse of hope. - News Daemon

 Sponsored

-Energy Sector giant saw their annual sales slid by -8.70% over the last five years.
-When this article was written, the company’s average yearly earnings per share was at -789.10%.
+Over the past five-year period, the drop rate of yearbook sales for the company of the Energy sector was -8.70%.
+Company’s average yearly earnings per share was noted -789.10% at the time writing.
 With a float of $176.11 million, this company’s outstanding shares have now reached $222.24 million.

-The firm has a total of 482 workers.
-Let’s measure their productivity.

 Clean Energy Fuels Corp.
 (CLNE) Insider Activity

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward Clean Energy Fuels Corp. stocks.
+A key investor’s attitude towards the stock of the Oil & Gas Refining & Marketing industry is another important factor to consider.
 The insider ownership of Clean Energy Fuels Corp. is 0.60%, while institutional ownership is 47.70%.
-The most recent insider transaction that took place on Jan 23, was worth 45,307.
-In this transaction COO AND SECRETARY of this company sold 8,140 shares at a rate of $5.57, taking the stock ownership to the 854,313 shares.
-Before that another transaction happened on Jan 23, when Company’s SVP, STRATEGIC DEVELOPMENT sold 11,286 for $5.49, making the entire transaction worth $61,960.
-This insider now owns 630,101 shares in total.
+The most recent insider transaction that took place on Jan 23, was worth 61,960.
+In this transaction SVP, STRATEGIC DEVELOPMENT of this company sold 11,286 shares at a rate of $5.49, taking the stock ownership to the 630,101 shares.
+Before that another transaction happened on Jan 23, when Company’s COO AND SECRETARY sold 8,140 for $5.57, making the entire transaction worth $45,307.
+This insider now owns 854,313 shares in total.

 Clean Energy Fuels Corp.
 (CLNE) Earnings and Forecasts

-Going through the last 3-months fiscal report unveiled on the 6/29/2022, it has been observed that the corporation posted $0 earnings per share (EPS) during the time that was better than consensus figure (set at -$0.03) by $0.03.
+If we go through the results of last quarter, which was made public on 6/29/2022, the company posted $0 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.03) by $0.03.
+This company achieved a net margin of -35.94 while generating a return on equity of -14.78.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.02 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -789.10% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 15.00% during the next five years compared to -33.80% drop over the previous five years of trading.